mauricechiodo/eim-case-studies/course/finance/libor/useLibor/options.md

 The price, or cost, of an option is an amount of money known as the premium.
 The buyer pays the premium to the seller in exchange for the right granted by the option.
-The buyer can then exercise the option before the expiration date, or let the option expire (or it must be exercised on the expiration date, depending on the type of option being traded). \cite{OptionsPricingBasics2012}.
+The buyer can then exercise the option before the expiration date, or let the option expire (or it must be exercised on the expiration date, depending on the type of option being traded) [1].

 Often a closed-form pricing formula either does not exist or is difficult to derive and therefore numerical procedures are often used for valuing options.

-A paper called "A numerical method for pricing spread options on LIBOR rates with a PDE model \cite{suarez-taboadaNumericalMethodPricing2010}" suggests one method for pricing spread options.
+A paper called "A numerical method for pricing spread options on LIBOR rates with a PDE model [2]" suggests one method for pricing spread options.

 A spread option is a type of option that derives its value from the difference, or spread, between the prices of two or more assets.
 In the paper, they present a new numerical method for solving a Black-Scholes type of model for pricing spread options based on Libor.
-The paper focusses on the statement of a PDE model for pricing a spread option contract which is obtained by using the Feynman–Kac theorem \footnote{This is a theorem which establishes a link between parabolic partial differential equations and stochastic processes.} and goes on to provide numerical methods for solving this model to obtain an approximation for the spread options pricing.
+The paper focusses on the statement of a PDE model for pricing a spread option contract which is obtained by using the Feynman–Kac theorem (this is a theorem which establishes a link between parabolic partial differential equations and stochastic processes) and goes on to provide numerical methods for solving this model to obtain an approximation for the spread options pricing.
 They state "The main advantage of PDE based pricing methods with respect to alternative general purpose Monte Carlo ones is that they are computationally faster."

-We will now give an example of pricing options using a Monte Carlo method as described by a document entitled "Pricing complex options using a simple Monte Carlo Simulation \cite{finkPricingComplexOptions2004}" by Peter Fink.
+We will now give an example of pricing options using a Monte Carlo method as described by a document entitled "Pricing complex options using a simple Monte Carlo Simulation [3]" by Peter Fink.

 Once a basic pricing model has been constructed, it can be applied to different options simply by changing the pay-out function of the Libor variable $L$.
 There is no further